RenatoSGR/AI-KnowlEDGE/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Containers enable you to run Azure AI services APIs in your own environment, and are great for your specific security and data governance requirements.
-Disconnected containers enable you to use several of these APIs disconnected from the internet.
+Containers let you run Azure AI services in your own environment, meeting security and data governance requirements.
+Disconnected containers let you run many of these services offline.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With
 * [![Python][Python-logo]][Python-url]
 * [![Fastapi][Fastapi-logo]][Fastapi-url]
 * [![Nodejs][Nodejs-logo]][Nodejs-url]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+Follow these steps to run the project locally.

 ### Prerequisites

 - Node.js
 - Python 3.12+
 - Docker
 - VS Code
 - Ollama

 ### Installation